konrads/moonbot/README.md

 - init - wait till enough info is captured to start trading
 - idle - wait till decision is made to go long or short
 - opening long - issue long limit order, amending price if moves in the expected direction, flip to idle if price moves in the opposite direction
-- closing long - issue short limit takeProfit and market stop orders, once filled - cancel the other
+- closing long - issue short limit takeProfit and trailing stop orders, once filled - cancel the other
 - opening short - issue short limit order, amending price if moves in the expected direction, flip to idle if price moves in the opposite direction
-- closing short - issue long limit takeProfit and market stop orders, once filled - cancel the other
+- closing short - issue long limit takeProfit and trailing stop orders, once filled - cancel the other

 [Ledger](src/main/scala/moon/Ledger.scala) is the place to record all events, and query for eg. whether to trade long/short.
 Also place to keep metrics.